 What you need to know is that your base station’s performance is highly dependent on the antenna.
-The good news is that you can build one or simply order it alongside the base station (if the package does not include one).
+The good news is that you can build one or order it alongside the base station (if the package does not include one).

 If you are going to purchase the antenna/antennae, it’s advisable to purchase the entire unit (antenna plus mount) together to ensure compatibility.
 Otherwise, you might be frustrated to realize that the mechanical connections don’t fit.

 The type of feed line also matters a big deal when buying the antenna.
-There are basically 2 major types of lines; coaxial and open wire.
+There are 2 major types of lines; coaxial and open wire.

-Coaxial feed lines are the most convenient and definitely the most popular since they don’t require an antenna tuner (more about this below).
+Coaxial feed lines are the most convenient and the most popular since they don’t require an antenna tuner (more about this below).
 The only drawback is that they have very high power losses that increase with length.

 On the other hand, open wire lines have the upper hand in minimizing losses.
 Unfortunately, you’ll need to invest in an antenna tuner.
 Read on.

 What is an antenna tuner?
 Does it tune the antenna?
 You may ask.